mikanmi/runnable-platform/README.md

     def __choose_infrared_code(self, interaction, level)
         """ Choose the infrared code name to build a command line.
         Args:
-            interaction: is an action of Home Electornics which is bound for user interaction on Home app on iOS.
+            interaction: is an action of Home Electronics which is bound for user interaction on Home app on iOS.
-                The first charactor of the name is LOWERCASE due to a bug of HomeBridge or CMD4.
+                The first character of the name is LOWERCASE due to a bug of Homebridge or CMD4.
             level: is a level of ``interaction`` parameter.
         Returns:
             str: The name of infrared code